 For more information on how to avoid and control allergens, see Home Treatment.

 Taking medicines and doing other home treatments can help you manage your symptoms.
-For example, over-the-counter allergy medicines (such as antihistamines or decongestants) may help relieve some of your symptoms.
-They may come in the form of a pill, liquid, eyedrops, or nasal spray.
+For example, over-the-counter allergy medicines (such as corticosteroid nasal sprays, antihistamines, or decongestants) may help relieve some of your symptoms.
+They may come in the form of a nasal spray, pill, liquid, or eyedrops.
 Or your doctor may prescribe stronger types of these medicines.
 You can do other things at home to help your symptoms, such as cleaning your nasal passages.